sarathsreedharan/icaps2024.github.io/content/program/tutorials/2024_t04_storytelling.md

 ***Contributor*** : Patrik Haslum

 Theory of mind in Narrative generation.
+Creating a story often involves taking another's perspective: The story author plans from the point of view of characters in the story, to ensure their actions are consistent with their beliefs and motivations.
+Because stories often center on characters' interactions, characters sometimes plan from the point of view of other characters.
+Consequently, a key question in narrative planning is how to represent multiple view points within a plan.